Chickpea Spinach Salad (high protein & fibre in 7mins)

 This chickpea spinach salad is like the PR person of the salad world.
 Eating it once is enough to turn salad-haters into fans and to open up a whole new world of flavourful, filling salad possibilities.

 Is it packed full of fibre, protein and loads of vitamins?
 Check.
 Does it look appealing and take less than ten minutes to prepare?
 Check.
 Finally, does it taste delicious?
 Check.
-This really is one of my favourite simple salads.
+This really is one of my favourite lunch recipes.

 Chickpeas (aka garbanzo beans) are key in this salad for their buttery, nutty flavour, and fibrous nature that’s great for gut health.